frannieziesemer/rock-paper-scissors/README.md

 # rock-paper-scissors

-What did I learn?

-Vanilla Javascript
+Skills learned and practiced:
     -  for loops
     - if statements
     - event listeners
     - code refactoring
+    - bootstrap